robertDouglass/on_upsun/hugosite/content/posts/compile_python_pycache_on_upsun.md

 *$py.class
 ```

-To have Upsun compile the pytyon code in the build hook, your build hook should look something like this in `.upsun/config.yaml`:
+To have Upsun compile the python code in the build hook, your build hook should look something like this in `.upsun/config.yaml`:

 ```yaml
     hooks: